Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Lifts to the upper eyelids are usually performed under sedation or local anaesthetic as a day procedure.
 Surgery to the lower eyelids is slightly more complex requiring a general anaesthetic in hospital, but it is still managed as a day case.

-If surgery is to be performed on the upper and lower eyelids (double eyelid surgery), the upper eyelids are typically corrected first.
+If surgery is to be performed on the upper and lower eyelids (double eyelid surgery), the upper eyelids are typically operated on first.
 The fold of the eyelid is incised, then excess skin, fat and muscle is removed, and the cut is closed.
 In the lower lid, the incision is made just below the lashes in the eye’s natural crease, or inside the lid.

 The crease of the upper eyelid will be stitched.
 The end of the stitch may protrude a little from each end of the wound.
 A piece of tape is usually applied to secure the thread to the skin.
 Care must be taken if the tape comes loose or falls off so as not to accidentally detach the stitch prematurely.
 The sutures are removed around a week post-surgery.